 - MORE THAN THREE YEARS LAPSE

 An applicant whose designation has lapsed for four or more years will be required to apply as a new applicant (including paying application fees to their regional Affiliate for recommendation to ADRIC, etc.)

 Policy for Retiring Chartered / Qualified Members

-These retired designation categories are not available to members on a temporary basis – those who are are facing financial hardship or serious health issues may apply to have their designation “paused” until the end of the calendar year.
+These retired designation categories are not available to members on a temporary basis – those who are facing serious health issues, etc, may apply to have their designation “paused” temporarily.
+(Pauses may not extend beyond the end of the calendar year.)
 Please contact us for more information.